Kalangarai Vilakkam: Plot

 Ravi, a leading lawyer, travels to Mahabalipuram to meet his doctor friend Gopal.
 On the way, he sees a girl running to the top of the lighthouse to jump off from there.
 Ravi intervenes on time and saves the girl but astonished when she blabbers about names of ancient Tamil Pallava king Narasimhavarman I and calls herself as Sivagami (character from the historical novel Sivagamiyin Sapatham), and she wants to commit suicide because her lover King Narasimha Pallava left her.
 Ravi understands that something is wrong, and he tells her that he is none other than Narasimha Pallavan, her lover.
 Convinced by it, the girl returns with him.
 Ravi finds out that the girl is named Neela who is a patient of his friend Gopal, and she is mentally ill.
 Neela is a history student and while she was doing her research about Narasimha Pallava she got into a minor accident, and she became insane.
 Ravi continues his drama as King Narasimha Pallava, Sivagami's (i.e. Neela's) lover.
 He stays in her house to help his friend to cure her along with his friend, Neela's father who is bedridden and Neela's paternal uncle Nagarajan.

-Nagarajan wants to get rid of insane Neela by a suicide drama and kill his own brother so that he can inherit his brother's property.
-He emotionally blackmails his girlfriend Gowri and her younger sister Malliga, a doppelgänger of Neela to act like Neela, so that he can carry out his mission.
+Nagarajan wants to get rid of the insane Neela by a suicide drama and kill his own brother so that he can inherit his brother's property.
+He emotionally blackmails his girlfriend Gowri and her younger sister Malliga, a doppelgänger of Neela, to act like Neela so that he can carry out his mission.
 Gowri unwillingly supports Nagarajan as he promises to marry her when his mission is successfully accomplished.
-Neela gets back her memories, and she shows signs of recovery from her mental illness, which shocks Nagarajan.
-Ravi and Neela fall in love with each other, and Neela's father approve of their marriage.
-One day when lovers were spending time, Nagarajan interrupts and kidnaps Neela away, and he replaces Malliga in her place.
-Ravi smells something strange with Neela's (Malliga's) behavior, but could not understand why.
-Malliga was misunderstood as Neela by Nagarajan's henchmen, and they try to kidnap her again.
+Neela gets back her memories and shows signs of recovery from her mental illness, which shocks Nagarajan.
+Ravi and Neela fall in love with each other, and Neela's father approves of their marriage.
+One day when the lovers are spending time, Nagarajan interrupts and kidnaps Neela, and he replaces her with Malliga.
+Ravi smells something strange with Neela's (Malliga's) behavior but cannot understand why.
+Malliga is misunderstood as Neela by Nagarajan's henchmen, and they try to kidnap her again.
 Ravi fights with them and tries to save Malliga, but Malliga gets injured on her back while trying to avert a knife stab on Ravi.
-One night, Malliga tricks Ravi and Gopal and brings them to the lighthouse as per instruction by Nagarajan.
-Malliga does everything, but she was interrupted and knocked to unconscious by Nagarajan's henchman.
+One night, Malliga tricks Ravi and Gopal and brings them to the lighthouse as per instructions by Nagarajan.
+Malliga does everything, but she is interrupted and knocked unconscious by Nagarajan's henchman.
 In the meantime, Nagarajan throws Neela from the top of the lighthouse, killing her.
 Ravi, Gopal and everyone believe Neela committed suicide out of her mental instability.
-Ravi is devastated on Neela's death.
-As he and Gopal bid goodbye to Neela's father, they find him too dead.
-Nagarajan succeeds in making everyone believe that his brother died of heartbreak by his daughter's death.
+Ravi is devastated by Neela's death.
+As he and Gopal bid goodbye to Neela's father, they find him dead too.
+Nagarajan succeeds in making everyone believe that his brother died of heartbreak from his daughter's death.